Tough UGC regulations for affiliation of colleges

 accommodation to meet the immediate academic and other space

-An institution needs to create and maintain corpus funds,
+An institutions needs to create and maintain corpus funds,

 varying from Rs 15 lakh to Rs 35 lakh depending on courses, to

 The aspiring institution will apply for affiliation to a

 university, specifying its development plan for ten years and

 The university will grant temporary affiliation only after